 A K'iche' Maya woman who turned personal tragedy into a global campaign for Indigenous rights and justice, winning the Nobel Peace Prize.

-Rigoberta Menchú's life story is inseparable from the brutal history of Guatemala's civil war.
-Born into a poor farming family in the highlands, she was thrust into activism as a teenager after her father, a prominent peasant organizer, was killed when security forces stormed the Spanish Embassy in 1980.
-Her mother and brother were also later tortured and killed.
-Fleeing to Mexico, Menchú transformed her grief into a powerful testimony.
-Her 1983 autobiography, 'I, Rigoberta Menchú,' written with Elisabeth Burgos-Debray, became an international sensation, putting a human face on the systematic oppression of Guatemala's Indigenous peoples.
-While the book's details were later debated, its core truth—the violence and resilience of her community—remained unshakable.
-Menchú leveraged this platform tirelessly, becoming a piercing voice for human rights across the Americas.
-Her 1992 Nobel Peace Prize, awarded as Guatemala's war still raged, was a defiant recognition of Indigenous struggles worldwide.
-In the decades since, she has continued to advocate, served as a UNESCO Goodwill Ambassador, and even ran for president of Guatemala, cementing her role as a moral authority who forced the world to listen.
+Rigoberta Menchú won the Nobel Peace Prize in 1992 for her human rights work.
+Born into a poor K'iche' farming family in Guatemala's highlands, she was thrust into activism after her father was killed when security forces stormed the Spanish Embassy in 1980.
+Her mother and brother were later tortured and killed.
+Fleeing to Mexico, she wrote the 1983 autobiography "I, Rigoberta Menchú" with Elisabeth Burgos-Debray.
+The book became an international sensation, putting a human face on the systematic oppression of Guatemala's Indigenous peoples.
+While its details were later debated, the core truth of violence and resilience remained unshakable.
+She became a piercing voice for human rights across the Americas, served as a UNESCO Goodwill Ambassador, and ran for president of Guatemala.

 1946–1964